Classic Film Series

 The Classic Film Series is dedicated to showing popular favorites and forgotten gems from the height of early 20th century film-making.
-THe CFS shows every other Thursday of the month and now with an additional matinee the same week either on Saturday or Sunday.
 This is a great way to experience a film from the Golden Age of Hollywood in a theater from that era.
-Friends of the Normal Theater receive free admission.